 with true understanding,

-held steadfast by love,
+held steadfast by love, that truest light,

 than if we used all means the heart can think.

 and not full worship of God.

 But if our prayer is wholly in His goodness,